Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/the-pie-chart-that-is-wrong-several-times.md

 ## Just Plain Data Errors

-Things don’t end here though.
-This chart doesn’t have its own title, but the title of the page that this chart appears on, and is directly beneath is “What is your preferred CSS preprocessor syntax?”.
-This poses a deeper and more sinister error; especially given the chart’s conclusion “Most people have used a CSS preprocessor”.
+Things don't end here though.
+This chart doesn't have its own title, but the title of the page that this chart appears on, and is directly beneath is "What is your preferred CSS preprocessor syntax?".
+This poses a deeper and more sinister error; especially given the chart's conclusion "Most people have used a CSS preprocessor".

 It is not a deep semantic dive to find the discrepancy between this question and this statement.
-The question is “What is your preferred CSS preprocessor syntax”, but the answer responds to the question “Have you *used* a CSS preprocessor”.
+The question is "What is your preferred CSS preprocessor syntax", but the answer responds to the question "Have you *used* a CSS preprocessor".

 And this general disconnect between the question and answer is mirrored in the list of responses available for selection.
-“Don’t Like” makes no sense at all as an answer to either of the two possible questions.
+"Don't Like" makes no sense at all as an answer to either of the two possible questions.

-- What is your preferred CSS preprocessor syntax? – Don’t like (Presumably “None” would be the most appropriate answer)
+- What is your preferred CSS preprocessor syntax? – Don't like (Presumably "None" would be the most appropriate answer)
 - Have you used a CSS preprocessor?
-Don’t like (Presumably “Yes” if you have decided you don’t like them, so select the appropriate one you have tried)
+Don't like (Presumably "Yes" if you have decided you don't like them, so select the appropriate one you have tried)

 Maybe the fault here is that the chart is trying to answer too many questions.
 Have you used a CSS preprocessor?
 Which one did you use?
 Which one do you use now?
 Do your prefer working with or without a CSS preprocessor?

-Of course, if the question is the original “What is your preferred CSS preprocessor syntax, the chart should actually look like this:
+Of course, if the question is the original "What is your preferred CSS preprocessor syntax, the chart should actually look like this:

-And the conclusion would have to be “Most people are not using a CSS preprocessor”.
-So the real question is… is there any bias on the part of the original chart’s author? because if you add the people who haven’t used one to the people who didn’t like them, you get a majority of respondents.
+And the conclusion would have to be "Most people are not using a CSS preprocessor".
+So the real question is… is there any bias on the part of the original chart's author? because if you add the people who haven't used one to the people who didn't like them, you get a majority of respondents.